jusso-dev/TellMeMore/README.md

 - Restore and Build sln/project
 - Go to https://urlscan.io and sign up for a free API key
 - Go to https://api.builtwith.com/free-api and sign up for a free API key
-- Go to https://www.google.com/recaptcha/admin and get new V2 "invisable" recaptcha client key
+- Go to https://www.google.com/recaptcha/admin and get new V2 "invisible" recaptcha client key
 - Ensure API keys are in application.Development.json file
 - cd to /dnsdumpster-PythonAPI and run 'pip install requirements.txt'
 - In the same directory after install has completed run 'python main.py' to start API